ibraheemdev/get-size2/README.md

 ## get-size-derive2

-The derive macro will provide a costum implementation of the [`get_heap_size`] method, which will simply call [`get_heap_size`] on all contained values and add the values up.
+The derive macro will provide a custom implementation of the [`get_heap_size`] method, which will simply call [`get_heap_size`] on all contained values and add the values up.
 This implies that by default all values contained in the struct or enum most implement the [`GetSize`] trait themselves.